 Catchment area has been calculated by catchment delineation using GIS.
 The 90 m SRTM DEM data covering the Project area was taken from SRTM data source http://srtm.csi.cgiar.org/SELECTION/inputCoord.asp.
 Catchment area of Myagdi Khola at the proposed intakes of project, at Myagdi and Kunaban Khola have been recalculated by this method.

 The recalculated catchment area at the intake of Myagdi Khola is 210.1 km2 and at the intake of Kunaban Khola is 95.0 km2.
-It The total catchment area of Myagdi Khola HPP is 305.1 km2.
-The catchment area calculated in the previous UFSR of Myagdi Khola HPP was 305 km2 and in previous UFSR of Myagdi khola-B (by Technoquarry) was 306 km2.
-As, the catchment area calculated in different phases is comparable, the catchment area of 305.1 has been considered for the intake.
+It means that total area contributing to the headworks of Myagdi Khola HPP is 305.1 km2.
+The catchment area calculated in the previous UFSR of Myagdi Khola HPP was 305 km2 and in previous UFSR of Myagdi khola(by Technoquarry) was 306 km2.
+As, the catchment area calculated in different phases of study is comparable, the catchment area of 305.1 km2 has been considered for the intake.
 Hence, the total catchment area considered for MKHPP at intake is 305.1 km2 and at tailrace is 346.5 km2.

 The catchment area at the proposed intake and tailrace of MKHPP is shown in Table 1-1 and Table 1-2.
 The elevation wise catchment area at the proposed intake of MKHPP is shown in Figure 1-1.